NadavShabtai13/test2/README.md

 - `--workers N` — parallel processes (or set `WORKERS` env).

-`--full` is checkpointed and resumable: stop it (`Ctrl-C` / container restart) and re-run the same command to continue from the cursor.
+`--full` is checkpointed and resumable: stop it (`Ctrl-C` / container restart) and re-run the **same** command to continue from the cursor.
+After **code or grid changes**, or when switching lookback windows on an in-progress run, add `--restart` so results are not mixed.

 ## Other commands